soymadip/EVA_Cinehub/README.md

 - [x] Improved spellCheck A.I, Now it's more practical.
 - [x] PM guide.
 - [x] Users who banned bot, will be deleted automatically from db.
+- [x] Added forward with quote support. use /qbroadcast to.....
 - [ ] FUTURE PLAN : Improve PM guide to enable or disable PM result.
 - [ ] Many others coming.....